AlistairHopkins92/AlistairHopkins92.github.io/about/index.md

 '7 Days of Sun' is a last minute travel and weather-report JavaScript Single Page Application which shows only sunny locations in the coming 7 days.
 A user can search for sun by viewing a world map populated with pins depiciting where it will be sunny for the next week.

+A logged in user then may use the 'Sky Scanner' widget to select dates and then search the 'Sky Scanner' website to find the cheapest flight.

 [Link to project 3 GitHub](https://github.com/matmenzl/wdi-project-3)